doraeron/PlaywrightTest_Decathlon/README.md

 3. Dynamic size selection:
-- If ❌ size given in csv + ❌ size option on product page = add to cart
+- If ❌ size given in csv + ❌ size option on product page = add to cart if available
 - If ❌ size given in csv + ✅ size option on product page = request tester to modify csv
 - If ✅ size given in csv + ✅ size option on product page = add correct size to cart [both in stock and low stock, need or dont need scrolling]
 - If ✅ size given in csv + size option Out Of Stock on product page = prompt out of stock